 Unfortunately, it’s a cash settled future which means you don’t actually get Bitcoin at the end of it.
 Just a cash settlement by reference to the Final Settlement Price, equal to the CME CF Bitcoin Reference Rate (BRR) on the Last Day of Trading (sounds fun right?)

-Anyway if you actually want to trade Bitcoin futures, you need a futures broker, we’ve put together a list of the best futures brokers so you can compare what they offer.
+Anyway, if you actually want to trade Bitcoin futures, you need a futures broker, we’ve put together a list of the best futures brokers so you can compare what they offer.

 Keep in mind though that futures trading is for professionals and if you are a private trader you probably won’t be able to open an account unless you have at last half a million to play with.

 You can see the CME Bitcoin contract specifications online here.